vicrucann/cherish/doc/_todo.md

 # Listing of the main components and frameworks

+This file is intended for internal usage and is a temporary file.
+It contains a rough todo list with some useful links and other projected-related info for early development stage.

 ## MVC

 **Model-View-Controller** - is used to separate the data from how the data is displayed and how it is manipulated.